miccolis/miccolis.github.io/_posts/2024-11-17-in-the-clouds.md

 subtitle: How simplicity of early AWS was really nice
 tag: technology
 ---
 I was in San Francisco earlier this year for the first time since the pandemic.
-Despite a busy work schedule I managed to reconnect with a few friends and caught up on everything: met kids, talked politics & tech, got pitches a bunch of ideas, etc… A friend and former colleague asked if I still used AWS at my current company.
+Despite a busy work schedule I managed to reconnect with a few friends and caught up on everything: met kids, talked politics & tech, got pitched a bunch of ideas, etc… A friend and former colleague asked if I still used AWS at my current company.
 Which, yes, we do.
 Then we got to talking about how pivotal it was when we started Mapbox and he asked if I remembered what year we started using AWS.

 I suggested 2008, which seemed about right.
 I remember him staying “that would have been really early.”
 It was, in fact, [really early](https://en.wikipedia.org/wiki/Timeline_of_Amazon_Web_Services).
 In those days AWS accounts and Amazon.com accounts weren’t firmly separated.
 I knew I had some really old resources attached to my Amazon.com account, so I went to look or the earliest bucket.
 It was from 2007.